5 Best websites and apps to learn Spanish

 Online learning platform: Classgap

 The Classgap is an online learning platform that acts as a bridge between teachers and students.
 It’s not the machine vs the student.
-It relies on human interaction to build a better online educational experience.
-It also tracks individual progress in a more personal manner.
+It relies on human interaction to build a better online educational experience and also tracks individual progress in a more personal manner.

 Besides a very wide selection of teachers, Classgap also offers all the tools needed to offer the environment to study and learn.
 From a virtual whiteboard to customer service, the student will feel the essence of the classroom.
 It also has an app to book or manage all your classes easily.

 There are many teachers from which to choose and you can even book a quick 15-minute interview with your favorite for free.
-Now you don’t have any excuse to start learning a language any more.
-Check it out now!
+Now you don’t have any excuse to start learning a language anymore.
+Check Classgap now!